Dimi-Dun-Morogh/telegram-dimiBot/readme.md

 - [x] create a function to count most used words in messages (20.10.2020) ✅
 - [x] create a function to render string with all the stats(message count, words count etc) (25.10.2020) ✅
 - [x] create a number to emoji string helpers/function (25.10.2020) ✅
+- [ ] implement a daily statistics post message ( setInterval maybe?)
+- [ ] implement a 'set chat rules logic (must have admin)'
+- [ ] implement a greeting new member logic
+- [ ] refactor data-base, crud methods, message strings should be put in array of chat/user document
+- [ ]   implement a logic to parse jokes from some site and post them with bot command